commercetools/commercetools-payone-integration/README.md

 ## Using the Integration in a project

-TODO
+TODO link to generic tutorial on microservice payment integrations when available

 ### Required Configuration in commercetools

-TODO
+ * Make sure your project contains the recommended custom types for the payment methods you intend to use as documented here https://github.com/nkuehn/payment-specs
+  * This integration can automatically create them (e.g. used in integration tests of the integration itself), but this is not the recommended production process.
+ * In the code that creates payments, have a good plan on how to fill the "reference" custom field.
+   It appears on the customer's account statement and must be unique.
+Often the Order Number is used, but this may not always suffice.

+#### Domain Constraints

+ 1. If the PAYONE invoice generation feature or the Klarna payment methods are to be supported, the checkout has to make sure that
+    `amountPlanned = Sum over all Line Items ( round ( totalPrice.centAmount / quantity ) * quantity ))`
+    and handle deviations accordingly.
+Deviations can especially occur if absolute discounts are applied and there are Line Items with quantity > 1.
+On deviations the Line Item Data will not be transferred to PAYONE.

 ### Required Configuration in PAYONE

 https://pmi.pay1.de/

- * create a Payment Portal of type "Shop" for the site you are planning (please also maintain separate portal for automated testing, demo systems etc.)
+ * Create a Payment Portal of type "Shop" for the site you are planning (please also maintain separate portal for automated testing, demo systems etc.)
- * set the hashing algorithm to sha2-384  ("advanced" tab in the portal config)
+ * Set the hashing algorithm to sha2-384  ("advanced" tab in the portal config)
- * put the notification listener URL of where you will deploy the microservice into "Transaction Status URL" in the "advanced" tab of the portal
+ * Put the notification listener URL of where you will deploy the microservice into "Transaction Status URL" in the "advanced" tab of the portal.
+The value typically is https://{your-service-instance.example.com}/payone/notification .
- * configure the "riskcheck" settings as intended (esp.
+ * Configure the "riskcheck" settings as intended (esp.
 3Dsecure)

--> DO NOT USE A MERCHANT ACCOUNT ACROSS commercetools projects, you may end up mixing customer accounts (debitorenkonten).
+> Do not use a merchant account across commercetools projects, you may end up mixing customer accounts (debitorenkonten).

-### Configuration Options of the Integration itself
+#### Configuration of the Integration Service itself

-TODO

-### Deploy and Run

-TODO docker and (complete) heroku options

-#### Configuration via Environment Variables

-The integration service requires - _unless otherwise stated_ - the following environment variables:
+The integration service requires - _unless otherwise stated_ - the following environment variables.

+At the end of this README you can find a copy/past shell template that sets the variables.

 ##### commercetools API client credentials